 On Wednesday, we went to the Museum of Fine Arts.
 There was a really cool large installation of long plastic tubes hanging from the ceiling, like rain or a forest.
 The kids had so much fun walking through it; we probably spent half our time there.

+Then they got hungry, so we ate lunch from a food truck at the sculpture garden.
 After lunch, I asked if they wanted to go back into the museum.
 To my surprise, they did!

 We had fun imitating and laughing at art.
+We also admired the colors and shapes.

 And Ellie searched for the items on her scavenger hunt worksheet.
 It definitely helped keep things interesting, though she got tired of it at the end.